mateidragony/AoC23/README.md

 Please don't ask why I did it in python
 I feel disgusted with myself. 🤮 \
 Nvm I'm doing this in a bunch of languages now!!!

+Rant about Day 20: I really disliked how we were expected to map out what the input was.
+I think that was extremely unintuitive, and not what these coding problems should be about.
+The problems should require general solutions for any kind of input.
+This problem required that the input be designed in a specific way for the player to find the correct answer in a short amount of computation time.

 Java is bae 😍 \
 All my homies hate python